tahazalzali/rideshare/README.md

 ## License

-MIT (for example usage).
+MIT.
 Production use requires your own review & compliance.